Universal-Team/db/docs/_ds/a8ds.md

 systems:
 - DS
 title: A8DS
-update_notes: '<p dir="auto">V3.1 : 08-May-2023 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V3.2 : 13-May-2023 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Added CAR and ROM support for the more popular cartridge types up to 1MB.</li>

-  <li>Added new D-Pad options to support joystick 2 (for games like Wizard of Wor)
-  and diagonals (Q-Bert like games).</li>

-  <li>Improved keyboard handling so CTRL key is now sticky.</li>

-  <li>Improved menu transitions to reduce audio ''pops'' as much as possible.</li>

-  <li>Auto-rename of XEGS-DS.DAT to A8DS.DAT to match new branding.</li>

-  <li>Squeezed as much into fast ITCM_CODE as possible with almost no bytes left to
-  spare.</li>
+  <li>Enhanced configuration - unfortunately your old config save will be wiped to
+  make way for the new method.</li>

+  <li>Global options - use the GEAR icon before a game is loaded and you can save
+  out defaults for newly loaded games.</li>

+  <li>Key maps - set any of the DS keys to map into various joystick, console buttons,
+  keyboard keys, etc.</li>

+  <li>Screenshot capability - press and hold L+R for ~1 second to take a .bmp snapshot
+  (saved to a time-date.bmp file)</li>

+  <li>New Smooth Scroll handling so you can set your scale/offset and then map any
+  button to shift vertical/horizontal pixels (set keys to VERTICAL++, HORIZONTAL--, etc).
+The game will automatically smooth-scroll back into place when you let go of the pixel-shift button.</li>

+  <li>Improved cart banking so that it''s as fast as normal memory swaps.
+This should
+  eliminate slowdown in Cart-based games.</li>

-  <li>Other cleanups and minor bug fixes as time allowed.</li>
+  <li>A few bug fixes as time permitted.</li>

   </ul>'
-updated: '2023-05-08T11:34:40Z'
+updated: '2023-05-13T10:58:49Z'
-version: '3.1'
+version: '3.2'
-version_title: Version 3.1
+version_title: Version 3.2
 ---